EMBL-EBI-TSI/cpa-bioexcel-cwl/README.md

 # ECP (EBI Cloud Portal) Application - bioexcel-cwl

-ECP BioExcel application to create a VM with tools such as CWL, toil, docker and nfs client.
-If deploying in OpenStack it will use a bespoke Ubuntu 18.04 image as a base OS, with Ansible installing the cwl, toil and docker tools.
+ECP BioExcel application to create a VM with tools such as CWL, toil, docker and nfs client installed.
+If deploying in OpenStack it will use a bespoke Ubuntu 18.04 image as a base OS, with Ansible installing the CWL, toil and docker tools.

 ---